INTRODUCING THE ACTIVE SWITCH ENTHUSIASTS!

 When asked to provide any tips for new or hesitant cyclists, Andy says “Give it a try and see if it works for you.
 Do a little research on the advantages and challenges and see if they can be overcome.
 Smart Commute and the City of Mississauga have many valuable resources that can assist you in planning a safe cycling route.”

 Are you an Active Switch enthusiast?

-Active Switch invites you to share your success stories, cool solutions, and testimonials to help fellow commuters choose a sustainable way to get to work every day!
+Active Switch invites you to share your success stories, cool solutions, and testimonials to help fellow commuters choose a sustainable and active way to get around!